Proper tooth brushing involves four things:

 Move the brush over the entire surface of two or three teeth at a time in small, circular motions.
 Allow some overlap as you move to the next teeth.
 Tilt the brush and use the tip to brush the backs of the front teeth.

-It’s fine to brush in any regular pattern you choose, but since the insides of the teeth tend to get less attention, you might start with the insides of the upper teeth, then go to the insides of the toothpastelower teeth.
+It’s fine to brush in any regular pattern you choose, but since the insides of the teeth tend to get less attention, you might start with the insides of the upper teeth, then go to the insides of the lower teeth.
 Switch to the outsides of the upper teeth, and then the outsides of the lower teeth.
 Brush the chewing surfaces of the upper teeth, then the lower teeth.
 End by gently brushing your tongue and the roof of your mouth.
 This removes germs to help keep your breath fresh.